An in-depth guide to Python Data Structures with advantages, types, and Data Structure operations with examples:

 - Searching: It means to find/locate the element in the data structure.

 - For example, we have an array, let say “arr = [2,5,3,7,5,9,1]”.
 From this, we need to find the location of “5”.
 How do we find it?

-- Data Structures provides the various techniques for this situation and some of them are Linear search, Binary search, etc.
+- Data Structures provide various techniques for this situation and some of them are Linear search, Binary search, etc.